AdmiralSbs/Product/ReadMe.txt

 All names are final

 For Mrs. Ladwig:
-Please copy and paste the entire Product folder for testing.
-DO NOT remove the package or the program will not work.
+You only need to copy and paste the jar file to run the program.